 Plan Development and Purpose

-The watershed is divided into 33 sub-watersheds that drain directly into the Meramec River.
-The Lower Meramec Watershed plan area specifically covers the sub-watersheds between the city of Pacific and the city of Valley Park, which includes Brush Creek; Fox and LaBarque creeks; Hamilton, Carr, Flat, Forby and Kiefer creeks; and Grand Glaize, Williams and Fishpot creeks.
+In 2012 EWG completed the Lower Meramec Watershed Management Plan which provides a framework for maintaining and improving water quality with the Lower Meramec.
+The entire Meramec watershed is divided into 33 sub-watersheds which drain directly into the Meramec River.
+The 2012 Lower Meramec Watershed Management Plan specifically covers the four HUC12 watersheds between the city of Pacific and the city of Valley Park which includes Brush Creek; Fox and LaBarque Creeks; Hamilton, Carr, Flat, Forby, Antire and Kiefer Creeks; and Fishpot, Grand Glaize and Williams Creeks.

 In general, the watershed management approach takes into account the specific water resource (stream, river, lake) and the surrounding land from which the water drains.
 It considers how to protect, maintain and restore the natural environment by directing development toward areas which can support a particular type of land use and/or density.